How winning Wholesale Distributors are using technology in 2019

 “They also must find and develop workers and leaders who can collaborate with other functions, redesign business processes to reflect new technologies, and adapt to the emerging demands of working with intelligent machines.”

-Benchmarking that SAP conducted with its customers showed 81 percent believe that simplification is important for their organisation, and 88 percent agree IT investment is key to achieving simplification.
+Benchmarking that SAP conducted with its customers showed 81 per cent believe that simplification is important for their organisation, and 88 per cent agree IT investment is key to achieving simplification.

 An integrated, cloud-first ERP simplifies the flow of information across every area of your business, which makes it one of the most transformative technologies your business can implement.
 It’s the backbone upon which more advanced digital disruption can take hold within your business.